h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_20_explanation.md

 ### Task
 1. Which algorithm typically has the highest bias?
 Explain why
 2. Which algorithm is most prone to overfitting without pruning?
-3. How does CART's binary splitting strategy affect the bias-variance trade-off?
+3. How does CART's binary splitting strategy (using Gini impurity) affect the bias-variance trade-off?
 4. Which algorithm provides the best built-in protection against overfitting?

 ## Understanding the Problem